louisruocco/BBC-Sport-Web-Scraper/readme.md

-# NASA Web Scraper:
+# BBC Sport Web Scraper:

-A web scraper that scrapes NASA every day and sends an email to the user containing the news.
+A web scraper that scrapes BBC Sport every day and sends an email to the user containing the news.
 Updates will be sent twice a day, one at 7am and the other at midday

 ## Technologies Used: